- This event has passed.

 January 21, 2020 | 7:30 pm

 Experience the grace, wit, and charm of French music.
-The program begins and ends with early works by Saint-Saëns and Fauré that recreate the elegant atmosphere of 19th century Parisian salons.
-In between, the Ravel sonata, written soon after World War I, uses just two string instruments to produce a composition of unique, austere beauty.
+The program includes early works by Saint-Saëns and Fauré that recreate the elegant atmosphere of 19th century Parisian salons.
+Additionally, the Ravel sonata, written soon after World War I, uses just two string instruments to produce a composition of unique, austere beauty.
 These three inimitable works capture the essence of pure melody in its most delightfully fundamental form.

 Pre-performance talk in Ramsey Concert Hall at 6:45 pm (free admission).